 Investing Activities.
 Star Gas completed two acquisitions during the fiscal quarter ended December 31, 2002, investing \$0.5 million.
 This expenditure for acquisitions is reflected in the cash used in investing activities of \$4.8 million along with \$4.5 million invested for capital expenditures.
-The \$4.5 million for capital expenditures is comprised of \$2.3 million of capital additions needed to sustain operations at current levels and \$2.2 million for capital expenditures incurred in connection with the heating oil segment's business process redesign program and for customer tanks and other capital expenditures to support growth of operations.
+The \$4.5 million for capital expenditures is comprised of \$2.3 million of capital additions needed to sustain operations at current levels and \$2.2 million for capital expenditures to support growth of operations.
 The capital expenditures made for the business process redesign program were largely for the purchase of modern technology to increase the efficiency and quality of services provided to its customers.
 Investing activities also includes proceeds from the sale of fixed assets of \$0.2 million.